Public Consultation Open

 Balance cycling improvements with local needs

-The one-way road between J10 and J11 should not be closed at the request of a cycling group if the result is reduced access for local residents.
+The one-way road by Barry's bridge should not be closed at the request of a cycling group if the result is reduced access for local residents.
 Cycling improvements must be balanced against the needs of those who live, work and travel here every day.

 04 - Local Councillors